ivov/normative/README.md

     <img src="demo/cli.gif">
 </p>

 Designed for efficiently parsing two giant English-Spanish and Spanish-English legal dictionaries in DOCX format, each containing over 90,000 entries with richly formatted fields such as `term`, `translation`, `definition`, `note`, `classifiedUnder`, `classifiedInto`, `tantamountTo`, `differentFrom`, `derivedFrom`, `derivedInto` and `reference`.
-Since the original DOCX files are proprietary, small samples of these files are included in `./conversion/docx`.
+Since the original DOCX files are proprietary, small samples of these files are included in the `./conversion/docx` directory.

-The conversion process maps MS Word styles to custom tags for four fields, transforms all entries into HTML, extracts the text of tagged and non-tagged (i.e. "loose") fields, parses each entry into an `Entry` object, and saves them all as one or multiple JSON files.
+The conversion process maps MS Word styles to custom tags for four fields, transforms all entries into HTML, extracts the text of custom tagged and non-custom-tagged (i.e. "loose") fields, parses each entry into an `Entry` object, and saves them all as one or multiple JSON files.
 Italics and superscript are retained!

 <p align="center">
     &nbsp;&nbsp;&nbsp;&nbsp;